marcglasberg/bdd_framework/README.md

   part of what's being tested.
 You can add `expect` calls in the `Given` section if you want, but in this case they function like assertions, just to make sure the initial state is really being respected.
-Surprisingly, the `Given` section is often the most complex part of the test, as it's not always easy to put your system into a particular state.
-Creating helper classes and standardized fixtures can help with that.
+Surprisingly, the `Given` section is often the most complex part of the test, as it's not always easy to put your system into a particular state. **Pro tip:** Creating helper classes and standardized fixtures can help with that.